 Introducing Eastern Uruguay

 The gorgeous 340km sweep of beaches, dunes, forests and lagoons stretching northeast from Montevideo to the Brazilian border is one of Uruguay’s national treasures.
 Still largely unknown except to Uruguayans and their immediate neighbors, this region lies nearly dormant for 10 months of each year, then explodes with summer activity from Christmas to Carnaval, when it seems like every bus out of Montevideo is headed somewhere up the coast.
-For sheer fun-in-the-sun energy, there’s nothing like the peak season, but if you can make it here slightly off-season, you’ll experience all the same beauty for literally half the price.
+For sheer fun-in-the-sun energy, there’s nothing like the peak season, but if you can make it here slightly off-season (in March or the first three weeks of December), you’ll experience all the same beauty for literally half the price.